Cultivating the Gratitude Attitude

 According to research on gratitude, by Dr. Robert Emmons, a researcher and psychologist at U.C.
 Davis, grateful people really are different than those who aren’t so grateful.
 Here are some of the qualities of grateful people:

-• People see them as more generous and more helpful than others
+- seen by others as more generous and more helpful than most

-• They place less importance on material goods, theirs and others
+- place less importance on material goods, their own and other’s

 Appreciating your life can change your perspective and make you feel good.
 It has been proven it can change lives.
 When you’re feeling grateful, your mind clears, you have a sweeter relationship with everyone and everything, and you become more aware of how much you truly are loved.
 The world becomes a friendly place to live.